DrahcirSnave/Predictive-Maintenance-Capstone-2025/docs/PROJECT_ENHANCEMENTS.md

 ---

-# 🚀 Technical Enhancements & Performance Optimization

-### **Overview**
-Between Phase 4 and the Final Capstone delivery, our team implemented critical updates to the code pipeline.
-These changes improved our **Failure Prediction Accuracy from 69% to 98.7%** and reduced our **RUL Mean Absolute Error by ~75%**.

-Here is a breakdown of the specific code enhancements that drove this success.

----

 ## 1. Smarter Feature Selection
 **The Change:** Instead of using all sensors or arbitrarily picking the first few, we implemented statistical feature selection.